Actively Recruiting

 - Tumors must be resectable

-- Able to have a laparoscopy
+- Ability to undergo laparoscopy

 - Registered in a national health care system (including CMU)

-- Able to speak and understand French
+- Ability to speak and understand French

 You will not qualify if you...